alinkaZ/SiDo/README.md

 - integrated hub for trading and exchanging materials, patterns and selling finished products.

 ### How
-“Si do” means “Sew it” in urdu.
-And with the Si Do application, women can develop their digital skills, discover new patterns, learn how to sell finished products, and be a source of inspiration and be inspired by other women, who shares the same interest.
+the Si Do application gives women the opportunity to develop their digital skills, discover new patterns, learn how to sell finished products, and be a source of inspiration and be inspired by other women, who shares the same interest.

 With Si Do, women can learn, communicate, collaborate, and help build a community of women from distant cultures and from right next door.
-These relationships help them support one another and work together to create new small businesses in the communities.
+These relationships help them support one another and work together to create new businesses in the communities.

 <img src="Sewing.jpg">

-/*“Si do”, is also a “school”, for everybody, with teachers from around the world, who can work together, to exchange fabrics or accessories, and to sell clothes and services, on both local and global markets. */

-With Si Do everyone has a personal profile that can be ranked, based on feedback from their clients and peers.
-Each profile will have a portfolio with points for the courses that the person completed.
-This data will help connect women in collaboration, and motivate them in their future work as dressmakers and seamstresses.

 # Why not use apps that already exist?

 Apps that already exist aren’t fit for purpose.
 For example:

-- Soical networking applications it’s where people go to get their news ad hear what their friends are doing.
+- Social networking applications it’s where people go to get their news ad hear what their friends are doing.
 It’s not a learning platform.
-People can sell and buy things, but there are lots of issues when it comes to trusting.

 - Shopping platforms doesn’t have a place where people can network and exchange knowledge.